CodeByMohsin/Simple-Calculator/README.md

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Getting Started

+To use the calculator, simply open the index.html file in a web browser.
+You can also try it out [here](https://0xmohsinpathan.github.io/Simple-Calculator/)